The Distance Award continues for 2018-19!

 What counts as distance?

 If you’re riding your horse then it counts as distance!
 All ridden activities are included so get tracking whether you’re hacking, schooling, on the oval track or participating in any other organised events.
-If you’ve taken up anything more unusual like stunt riding or archery from the saddle, then yes we’re counting that too!
+If you’ve taken up anything more unusual like stunt riding or horseback archery, then yes we’re counting that too!

 What if I have more than one horse?